felix-hilden/sphinx-codeautolink/docs/src/reference.rst

 Configuration
 -------------
+Available configuration values in ``conf.py``:

-- :code:`codeautolink_concat_blocks`: Default behavior for code example concatenation.
+- :code:`codeautolink_concat_blocks: str`: Default behavior for code example concatenation.
 Concatenated code blocks are treated as a continuous source, so that imports and statements in previous blocks affect later blocks.
   Value must be one of:

-  - "none" - no concatenation
+  - "none" - no concatenation (default)
   - "section" - blocks between titles
   - "file" - all blocks in the current file

+- :code:`codeautolink_autodoc_inject: bool`: Inject a :code:`code-refs` table
+  to the end of all autodoc definitions.
+Defaults to :code:`True`.

 Directives
 ----------
+rST directives available in Sphinx documentation:

 - :code:`.. code-refs:: object`: Insert a table containing links to sections that reference ``object`` in their code examples.
+The table is removed if it would have no entries or a non-HTML builder is used.
 - :code:`.. concat-blocks:: level`: Toggle literal block concatenation.
   Concatenation is begun at the directive, not applied retroactively.
   The directive also resets concatenation state.